-TE Connectivity’s (TE) RTD temperature sensor elements are designed to provide precise, stable measurement in extreme temperature applications.
+TE Connectivity’s RTD temperature sensor elements are designed to provide precise, stable measurement in extreme temperature applications.
 These elements offer high value through proven design, ease-of-use, reliable performance and quick availability.
 Precise temperature measurements can be made in extreme environments.
-Whether you’re working on a new engineering design or optimizing an existing one, TE’s RTD temperature sensor elements are easy to use in many industries and applications.
-The linear output requires low engineering intervention and TE makes these elements available quickly in most form factors.
+Whether you’re working on a new engineering design or optimizing an existing one, our RTD temperature sensor elements are easy to use in many industries and applications.
+The linear output requires low engineering intervention and we make these elements available quickly in most form factors.

 Understanding RTD Sensor Elements

 An RTD sensor element is the temperature sensing component that changes in resistance based on changes in temperature.
 For platinum elements, there are two basic types – thin film elements where the platinum is sputtered onto a ceramic base via photolithography and etching and wire-wound elements where a thin platinum wire is wrapped and fused inside a glass casing or embedded in ceramic.
 Elements are contrasted with RTD probes or assemblies that consist of an RTD element, a sheath or housing, an epoxy or filler, extension leads and sometimes a connector or termination.

 Capabilities of TE's RTD Sensor Element Portfolio

 - Engineered to withstand extreme temperatures -200°C to +600°C

 - International industrial standards (IEC 60751:2008)